 (1) First, maybe you removed or shortened the lift tube.
 Generally, a shorter lift tube will not have enough suction to pull bubbles up on the center column; some bubbles will escape.

-(2) When air pressure from the air pump is too intense, excess air will be forced into the sponge filter this causing extra bubbles to leak out on the sides.
+(2) When air pressure from the air pump is too intense, excess air will be forced into the sponge filter causing extra bubbles to leak out on the sides.

 What Are The Benefits Of Investing In A Sponge Filter?

 (1) They Are Easily Replaced And Repaired When Damaged

 Sponge filters are also hard to damage because they are made with superior quality components; sponge filters are as modest as they are delivered.
 Besides, most issues come along the decaying sponges, and lines of the cracked plastic, and both are easy to notice and replace.

 Instead of running different units such as a canister filter, a sponge filter is the ideal product to preserve your shrimp and small fish and get excellent and safe chemical filtration.

 This product is perfect for our aquariums when we require using incredible gentle current; they offer biological and mechanical filtration, not endangering the animals.
 When you raise brine shrimp, fish fry, and other related small aquatic organisms using inappropriate powered filtration will suck them and kill them.

 Sponge filters are quiet enough without any disturbers even to the lightest sleepers.
 Even if they sometimes have surface agitation sound similar to the miniature waterfalls, users find it relaxing compared to other related filter styles.